-FURIVI 10-K (Mark O ne) X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Fiscal Year Ende d December 31, 2017 or , OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission File N GRANT PARK FUTURES FUN (Exact name of Registrant as Illinois 36-3596839 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification Number) c/o Dearborn Capital Management, L.L.C.
-555 West Jackson Boulevard, Suite 600 Chicago, Illinois 60661 (Address of Principal Executive Offices) (Zip Code) (312) 756 -4450 (Registrant's telephone numb Securities registered pursuant to Section 12(b) of the Act: None Securities registered pursuant to Section 12(g) of the Act: Class A Limited Partnership Units; Class B Limited Part Units; Global Alternative Markets 1 Class Units Global Alternative Man (Title of C Global Alternative Markets 2 Class Units; kets 3 Class Units Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursua nt to Section 13 or Section 15(d) of the Act.
-Yes □ No ⊠ red to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 ired to file such reports), and (2) has been subject to such filing requirements for Indicate by check mark whether the registrant has submitted electronically a nitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this c was required to submit and post such files).
-Yes \boxtimes No \square nd posted on its corporate Web site, if any, every Interactive Date File required hapter) during the preceding 12 months (or for such shorter period that the best of the Form 10-I Registrant's knowledge, in definitive proxy or information statements incorp a 405 of Regulation S-K is not contained herein, and will not be contained, to the porated by reference in Part III of this Form 10-K or any amendment to this 2 2 Indicate by check mark whether the Registrant is a large accelerated filer, are growth company.
-See the definitions of "large accelerated filer", "accelerated of the Exchange Act.
-(Check one): accelerated filer, a non-accelerated filer, a smaller reporting company or an lifler", "smaller reporting comp any" and "emerging growth company" in Large accelerated filer □ Accelerated filer □ Non accelerated filer ⊠ Smaller reporting company □ revised fir Emerging growth company If an emerging growth company, indicate by check mark if the registrant han ancial accounting standards provided pursuant to Section 13(a) of the Excha s elected not to use the extended transition period for complying with any new or $\log Act$. \square Indicate by check mark whether the Registrant is a shell company (as define d in Rule 12b -2 of the Securities Exchange Act of 1934).
-Yes □ No ⊠ 482.22 Le 7.91 Class A Units, 83,052.54 Class B Units, 1,351.35 Legacy 1 Class Units, 11.49 Global Alternative Markets 2 Class Units, and 7,047.77 Global Alternative
+(Mark One) ■ ANNUAL REPORT PURSUANT TO SECT.
+ION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Fisca al Year Ended December 31, 2018 or ☐ TRANSITION REPORT PURSUANT TO S. 1934 ECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transitio on period from to Comm ission File Number 0-50316 CDANT DADK FIITIDI ES FUND LIMITED PARTNERSHIP of Registrant as specified in its charter) Illinois (State or other jurisdiction 36-3596839 (I.R.S.
+Employer of incorporation or organization) Identification Number) c/o Dearborn Capital Management, L.L.C.
+555 West Jackson Boulevard, Suite 600 Chicago, Illinois 60661 (Address of Principal Executive Offices) (Zip Code) (Paristrant) (312) 756-4450 stelephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: N Securities registered pursuant to Section 12(g) of the Act: TO THE STATE OF TH B Limited Partnership Units; Legacy 1 Class Units; Legacy 2 Class Units; Global Alternative Market Alternative Markets 2 Class Units; (Title of Class) Indicate by check mark if the registrant is a well-known sea asoned issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to fil le reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes □ No ⊠ all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 gistrant was required to file such reports), and (2) has been subject to such filing requirements for d electronically every Interactive Date File required to be submitted pursuant to Rule 405 of onths (or for such shorter period that the registrant was required to submit such files).
+Indicate by check mark if the disclosure of delinquent filers best of the Registrant's knowledge, in definitive proxy or information a Form 10-K . \boxtimes s pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the statements incorporated by reference in Part III of this Form 10-K or any amendment to this celerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an ler", "accelerated filer", "smaller reporting comp any" and "emerging growth company" in Large accelerated filer □ Accelerated filer □ Non accelerated filer ⊠ Smaller reporting company \square Emerging growth company \square If an emerging growth company, indicate by check mark if revised financial accounting standards provided pursuant to Section 13 the registrant has elected not to use the extended transition period for complying with any new or $f(a)$ of the Exchange Act. \square